trailofbits/vast/README.md

 low-level LLVM-like dialect.
 Layers are interlinked with location information.
 Higher layers can also be seen as metadata for lower layers.

-This feature simplifies analysis build on top of VAST IR in multiple ways.
+This feature simplifies analysis built on top of VAST IR in multiple ways.
 It naturally provides __provenance__ to higher levels dialects (and source code) from the low levels.
 Similarly, one can reach for low-level representation from the high-level source view.
 This can have multiple utilizations.
 One of them is